hacker65536/terraform-aws-waf/README.md

 ## Features

 - Support for both Terraform-managed and WAF Charm-managed WAFs
-- Multiple logging destination options:
+- Three flexible logging destination options (one can be enabled at a time):
   - CloudWatch Logs
   - S3 Bucket
   - Kinesis Firehose